Base-de-Datos-II-CO02-Semestre-2023a/database/Triggers.md

 		AND inventario.caducidad = (SELECT MAX(caducidad)
    					 FROM inventario
 					WHERE NEW.id_articulo = id_articulo );
-	WHEN NEW.tipo = 'Reabastecimiento' THEN
+	WHEN NEW.tipo = 'reabastecimiento' THEN
 		IF EXISTS(SELECT inventario.id_articulo FROM inventario,movimiento
 		WHERE NEW.id_movimiento = movimiento.id
 			AND movimiento.id_lugar = inventario.id_lugar